cosmos/ibc-rs/ibc-query/README.md

 - Includes convenient `QueryContext` and `ProvableContext` traits that extend the capabilities of an implemented IBC module, enabling the retrieval of state from the chain.
-- Derives `serde` and `schema` for all the domain types to facilitate (de)serialization of the domain types.
+- Derives `serde` and `schema` for all the domain types enabling easy (de)serialization.
+This feature is particularly beneficial for JSON RPC implementations.

+## Remarks

+- At present, the Protobuf representation of request types does not include support for querying at a specific height.
+Consequently, the current state of `ibc-query` allows conversion from protos as a compatible direction but does not support conversion into protos due to the absence of the `query_height` fields.

+- Currently `ibc-query` do not support pagination.
+If pagination is a requirement for your project, please open an issue and provide details about your usage.